cp-algorithms/cp-algorithms/src/algebra/chinese-remainder-theorem.md

 ## Formulation

-The Chinese Remainder Theorem (will be refered to as CRT in the rest of this article), is formulated as follows:
+The Chinese Remainder Theorem (will be referred to as CRT in the rest of this article), is formulated as follows:

 Let $p = p_1 \cdot p_2 \cdot ... \cdot p_k$, where $p_i$ are pairwise relatively prime.